 In April 2015, the FASB issued ASU 2015-03 as part of its simplification initiative.
 The ASU changes the presentation of debt issuance costs in financial statements.
 Under the ASU, an entity presents such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset.
 Amortization of the costs is reported as interest expense.
 The requirement to present debt issuance costs as a direct reduction of the related debt liability (rather than as an asset) is consistent with the presentation of debt discounts under U.S. GAAP.
 In addition, it converges the guidance in U.S. GAAP with that in IFRSs, under which transaction costs that are directly attributable to the issuance of a financial liability are treated as an adjustment to the initial carrying amount of the liability.
 ASU 2015-03 is effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-Subsequent in August 2015, the FASB issued ASU 2015-15 related with the presentation and subsequent measurement of debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement.
+Subsequent in August 2015, the FASB issued ASU 2015-15 related with the presentation and subsequent measurement of debt issuance costs associated with line-of-credit arrangements, under which the SEC staff stated it would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement.
 The Group does not expect the adoption of the above guidances will have a significant effect on the Group's consolidated financial statements.